Azure/bicep-reps/active/0003-extensible-resource-deployment-observability-improvements.md

 #### Adding `deploymentProviders`

 The `Microsoft.Resources/deployments` API will be updated to include a `deploymentProviders` array in both the PUT and GET response bodies.
-This modification is intended to incorporate information about deployment providers that are involved in executing the deployment to offer a more comprehensive deployment view.
+This modification is intended to incorporate information about deployment providers that are involved in executing the parent deployment and nested deployments to offer a more comprehensive deployment view.

 > It's worth noting that we cannot use the name `providers` as the property `providers` is already assigned to return Azure Resource Provider information.
 While an alternative approach could involve renaming the current `providers` property to `resourceProviders` for enhanced accuracy, the solution should be avoided as it constitutes a breaking change.